Restream/reindexer/readme.md

 - `name` – index name.
 - `type` – index type:
   - `hash` – fast select by EQ and SET match.
 Used by default.
-Allows _slow_ and ineffecient sorting by field.
+Allows _slow_ and inefficient sorting by field.
   - `tree` – fast select by RANGE, GT, and LT matches.
 A bit slower for EQ and SET matches than `hash` index.
 Allows fast sorting results by field.
   - `text` – full text search index.
 Usage details of full text search is described [here](fulltext.md)
   - `-` – column index.
 Can't perform fast select because it's implemented with full-scan technic.
 Has the smallest memory overhead.